amire80/znavot/README.md

 ## Special characters handling
-Some trail characters that are hard to put in filenames are automatically replaced with ASCII names.
+Some trail characters that are hard to put in filenames are automatically escaped with readable ASCII-only names.
 For a full list see the file `special_characters.yaml`.

 In the text of the output file itself, these characters are written explicitly in double quotes.
+In the `_single_trails.txt` both explicit and escaped trails are mentioned.

 If you find more problematic characters that aren't here and you want to understand what they are,